OpenEIT/EIT_EE/README.md

 ## New Board Design

-We have a newer better board design we are about to publish here, stay tuned.
+We have a newer better board design which is uploaded and called Spectra.pdf.
+Check it out.

 ## Future Plans